python-websockets/websockets/docs/howto/heroku.rst

     Connected to wss://websockets-echo.herokuapp.com/.
     >

 Great!
-Our app is running!
+Your app is running!

 In this example, I used a secure connection (``wss://``).
 It worked because Heroku served a valid TLS certificate for ``websockets-echo.herokuapp.com``.